cern-it-efp/EOSC-Testsuite/docs/gettingStarted.rst

 1.6 Using Docker
 ===================
 A Docker image has been built and pushed to Docker hub.
-This image allows you to skip section "Dependencies" and jump to "SSH key", you can see the Dockerfile here.
+This image allows you to skip section "Dependencies" and jump to "SSH key", you can see the Dockerfile |dockerfile|.

+.. |dockerfile| raw:: html

+  <a href="https://github.com/cern-it-efp/EOSC-Testsuite/blob/master/Dockerfile" target="_blank">here</a>

 Run the container (pulls the image first):